T

 neighborhood

-The historic heart of Prague, this vibrant square is surrounded by stunning architecture like the Gothic Church of Our Lady before Týn and the Baroque St. Nicholas Church.
-It's a perfect introduction to the city's beauty and energy.
+The historic heart of Prague, bustling with activity.
+Admire the stunning Gothic architecture of the Church of Our Lady before Týn and the Baroque St. Nicholas Church, and witness the hourly show of the Astronomical Clock.

 2. Afternoon